sudeepdas/SpecKPack-/README.md

 SpecKPack-
 ==========

-Python tools to perform power spectrum and cross coreelation analysis on cosmological maps.
+Python tools to perform power spectrum and cross correlation analysis on cosmological maps.

 Find the documentation at: